-Group Activities for Kids
+Fun Group Activities for Kids

 You can play this two ways.
 1) Arrange a group of items on a table.
-Have everyone study the table for one minute.
+Have everyone study the table and set a timer for one minute.
 After the minute, have everyone close their eyes or turn around while you remove one item.
 The goal is to be the first person to figure out what item is missing.
 2) Choose one person to be “it.”
 That person studies the entire group for one minute and then leaves the room.
 While the person who is “it” is out of the room, the group changes one thing (e.g. two people switch places, someone removes their shoes, someone stands instead of sits).
 The person who is “it” has to figure out what was changed.

+This is best done with a large group of participants.
 Divide the group into at least 2 teams.
 Everyone removes their shoes.
 All of the shoes are put into a giant pile.
 Everyone must find both of their shoes.
 The first team whose members all find and put on their shoes wins.

-Hand Squeeze Race
+Hand Squeeze Race and Hula Hoop Pass

 One person is “it” and stands in the middle of the room.
 Assign each corner of the room a number 1-4.
 The person who is it closes his eyes.
 Everyone else chooses a corner of the room to stand in.
 The person who is “it” calls out a number.
 Everyone standing in that corner is out.
 The game continues until only one person is left (the winner!).
 The prize is getting to be “it” for the next round.

 I hope this list helps you next time you have to entertain a large group of kiddos.
 Most of them require nothing more than the kids themselves so you don’t even have to plan in advance.
-And since I’m probably not ditching my best friend anytime soon so I’m pretty sure I’ll be doing something like this again in the near future, if you have any other ideas please share them in the comments (especially if the are silent games which is apparently a key criteria).
+And since I’m probably not ditching my best friend anytime soon so I’m pretty sure I’ll be doing something like this again in the near future, if you have any other ideas please share them in the comments (especially if they are silent games which is apparently a key criteria).
 Please ignore the string of sarcasm that will appear in the comments once my friend finally reads this article and decides to share her side of the story.